AbhayKadam57/Blinkit-web-app-Clone/Readme.md

 <img src="https://i.ibb.co/7YBSBH4/Screenshot-2023-07-11-013700.jpg"/>

-This is a Blink-it clone project built with the MERN stack, including Axios,Redux-toolkit and Razorpay Payment Gateway integration.
+This is a Blink-it clone project named Flinkit, built with the MERN stack, including Axios,Redux-toolkit and Razorpay Payment Gateway integration.
 The project aims to provide a platform for users to buy grocery items online.

 Live Website - https://main--bucolic-heliotrope-70e301.netlify.app/